FINE ART INVESTMENTS SINCE 1978

 Arthur Helwig, past president of the Cincinnati Art Club (1939 to 1941), was an active artist and a teacher for well over forty years.
 During this period he

-at the Art Academy.
+Art Academy.
 His first instructor at the Art Academy was Bessie Hoover Wessel.
 He then went on to study under James Hopkins.
-In 1918 Arthur's
+In 1918 Arthur's art

-art education was temporarily halted while he played a tenor sax in a jazz band.
-After two years as a musician he returned to the U.S. Printing and
+education was temporarily halted while he played a tenor sax in a jazz band.
+After two years as a musician he returned to the U.S. Printing and Engraving Co.,

-Engraving Co., and then later went on to the Perry Alsfelder Engraving Co.
-In 1921 he started as a designer at the Gibson Greeting Card Co., while at the
+and then later went on to the Perry Alsfelder Engraving Co.
+In 1921 he started as a designer at the Gibson Greeting Card Co., while at the same time resumed

-this trip that Arthur decided that the fine arts field was where he really wanted to work, so he quit his job and started as a full-time student (day and
+that Arthur decided that the fine arts field was where he really wanted to work, so he quit his job and started as a full-time student (day and night classes) at